ML4GW/quickstart/README.md

 will list all of the files and directories stored at the given path once you have completed the credential setup below.

 ## After Running Make
-Once the you're done installing things, there are still a few setup tasks required.
+Once you're done installing things, there are still a few setup tasks required.

 ### Kerberos Keytab